Sushma-Dadi/Clustering-Patient-Profiles-to-Identify-Heart-Disease-Risk-Patterns/README.md

 This project uses **Unsupervised machine learning** using K-Means, DBSCAN, and Hierarchical clustering on a Kaggle heart disease dataset.
 PCA and EDA for data pre‑processing and visualization.
 Evaluation via Silhouette Score & Davies‑Bouldin to identify high-risk patient groups for personalized preventive healthcare.

-- ## 🩺 Project Overview
+## 🩺 Project Overview

-Heart disease continues to be a leading global health challenge.
-This project employs **unsupervised machine learning** to uncover hidden patterns in patient cardiovascular data using a Kaggle heart disease dataset.
-Utilizing **K-Means**, **DBSCAN**, and **Hierarchical Clustering**, the analysis segments patients into four distinct risk profiles—and even identifies outliers—for **early detection initiatives and targeted healthcare interventions**.
+Cardiovascular disease remains a leading global health risk.
+This project applies **unsupervised machine learning** to a publicly available Kaggle heart disease dataset to uncover hidden patient risk profiles.
+Using **K-Means**, **DBSCAN**, and **Hierarchical Clustering**, the analysis segments patients into four distinct clusters—including outliers—for potential early intervention and personalized healthcare planning.

+**Methodology Highlights:**
+- ✅ Encoded and normalized data (Z-score standardization)
+- 🔍 Explored features and relationships via correlation analysis and PCA
+- 📈 Determined cluster count using the elbow method and validated clustering quality using **Silhouette Score** and **Davies–Bouldin Index**
+- 📊 Visualized results through PCA scatterplots, dendrograms, heatmaps, and elbow curves for interpretability

+**Key Contributions:**
+- Demonstrates that **unsupervised clustering can effectively stratify patient risk groups without labeled data**
+- Combines multiple algorithms for robust identification of high-risk clusters and outliers
+- Provides clear, interpretable visuals to support data-driven healthcare insights

 The pipeline covers:
 - ✅ **Data preparation**: Handling encoding and applying Z-score normalization